peter-can-talk/meeting-cpp-2017/code/mxnet/README.md

 ## Running

-First run the binary produced from `lenet.cpp`, which will train the neural network.
+First download the MNIST dataset using the `download_mnist.sh` script.
+Then run the binary produced from `lenet.cpp`, which will train the neural network.
 You can optionally pass a number of epochs to train as a command line argument.
 Anywhere between 1 and 10 is sensible.
 The default is two epochs, which gets you to around 98% accuracy for the task (handwritten digit classification).
 Once it's done training, it will start listening on a socket for prediction requests.
 At this point, launch the demo app binary, which will connect to the server, allowing you to request predictions.
 Like so:

 ```sh
 $ LD_LIBRARY_PATH=/path/to/mxnet/lib ./lenet MNIST_data